Raymond Collishaw: Russia 1919

 At this point, the campaign was worsening significantly, as Denikin's forces were split and had no meaningful hope of closing the gap.
 Flight operations recommenced in February.
-Collishaw's closest call during this campaign, besides the chase by rail and his fight with typhus, was while leading a late-February bombing raid in a DH.9 - his engine was hit by gunfire from the ground, causing it to lose most of its horsepower.
+Collishaw's closest call during this campaign, besides the chase by rail and his fight with typhus, was while leading a late-February bombing raid in a DH.9 – his engine was hit by gunfire from the ground, causing it to lose most of its horsepower.
 Forced to land, he was incredibly fortunate that his engine remained functional (though reduced) and recent weather had combined (being very cold and windy, filling in any dips or trenches in the landscape) to make possible the subsequent twenty miles of taxiing he completed in his aircraft to friendly territory.

 In March 1920 the RAF received orders to evacuate.
-Collishaw noted that his experiences in Russia were far more frightening than those on Western Front - including as they did the many aspects of civil war, a typhus epidemic, and many desperate refugees.
+Collishaw noted that his experiences in Russia were far more frightening than those on Western Front – including as they did the many aspects of civil war, a typhus epidemic, and many desperate refugees.

 Inter-war years

 After 47 Squadron was withdrawn from Russia, Collishaw was sent to Egypt to command No. 84 Squadron.
 The squadron was moved to Persia, which was made a British protectorate after the war, to defend against the Russians.
 In the 1921 New Year's Honours List, Collishaw was made an Officer of the Order of the British Empire.

 Returning to England, Collishaw was married to his Canadian fiancée, Neita Trapp in late 1923.
 He attended RAF Staff College in May 1924, and then shifted to command the re-formed No. 23 Squadron, still in England.
-In 1927, he became the Head of the Department for Operations and Intelligence with the Air Defense of Great Britain (later RAF Fighter Command).
+In 1927, he became the Head of the Department for Operations and Intelligence with the Air Defence of Great Britain (later RAF Fighter Command).
 In July 1929, he was promoted to wing commander and posted to Malta, serving as the Senior RAF officer aboard HMS Courageous, until September 1932.
 Transferring back to England Collishaw took command of RAF Bircham Newton, then the station of bomber squadrons Nos.
 35 and 207, which were organized as special service units able to rapidly deployed abroad.
-After three "dull" years there, Collishaw secured a promotion to group captain in 1935, and transferred from Upper Heyford to Sudan to command No. 5 Wing RAF - this in response to the Second Italo-Abyssinian War.
+After three "dull" years there, Collishaw secured a promotion to group captain in 1935, and transferred from Upper Heyford to Sudan to command No. 5 Wing RAF – this in response to the Second Italo-Abyssinian War.
 After the cessation, he then transferred to the RAF base at Heliopolis, the ensuing years of which Collishaw found "the most pleasant of all those that I spent in uniform."